 The internet has become a channel of choice for suppliers to reach their customers, especially those who are involved in business-to-consumer (B2C) or business-to-business (B2B) transactions.
 Therefore, it is very important for companies to make sure that their eCommerce integration is done right so they can achieve the maximum benefits and avoid any obstacles that could prevent them from reaching their goals.

-But, What does it mean for your sales, conversions, and marketing?
-What are the benefits of eCommerce integration in 2022?
+But, what does it mean for your sales, conversions, and marketing?
+What are the benefits of eCommerce integration in 2023?
 We’ll explore these topics and more in this blog post.

 What is eCommerce Integration?

 eCommerce integration is a process in which the existing eCommerce site’s information is integrated with the essential back-end technologies such as CMS, ERP, inventory, CRM, and more.
 The eCommerce integration can be done in two ways: manually or automatically.
 Manual data entry is a time-consuming process, and it is prone to human error, which increases the risk of errors occurring in the data exchange.
 On the other hand, automated data entry ensures that in a fast and accurate manner.

 The advantages of eCommerce integration include quick implementation and reduced labor costs.
 The disadvantages of integrating an eCommerce with a CMS are that it may affect SEO rankings, increase website load time, and introduce data discrepancies into search engine results page (SERPs).

 Integrated eCommerce is more of a unified method that integrates the storefront, the marketplace, and the customer into one easy-to-use platform.

 It has many advantages over other types of eCommerce.
 For instance, integrated eCommerce is better for brands because they don’t have to worry about their brand being sold on another website under different conditions.
 They also have more control over the customer experience because they are not splitting their attention between two or more websites.